openvinotoolkit/openvino_tensorflow/examples/README.md

 $ cd <path-to-openvino_tensorflow-repository>
 $ python3 examples/object_detection_sample.py
 ```
+**Note**: use ```--no_show``` flag to disable the application display window.
+By default the display window is enabled.

 This uses the default example image that comes with this repository, and should
-output something similar as below:
+output something similar as below and the result is written to detections.jpg:

 <p align="left">
   <img src="../examples/data/detections.jpg" width="200" height="200"